hashalite/sbutils/README.md

 # sbutils
-This mod was originally created for personal use, but I have recently decided to release it to the public.
+This is my personal utility mod for Skyblock.net.
 It contains all the features of the [original Skyblock mod](https://github.com/Traumatophobia/SBMod), with some tweaks, plus some features of my own creation.

 While the feature set may be similar, this mod shares no code with the original Skyblock mod.
-Every feature is written from scratch.
-This means that some features may behave differently than you are used to.
+Everything is written from scratch.
+This means that some things may behave differently than you are used to.

 I am always looking for ways to improve the mod.
 If you have any feature requests or would like to report a bug, please make a GitHub issue.